Study at TCU

 Educational Objectives

-3. Help students acquire an international perspective.
+3. Ensure that students acquire an informed worldview.

 4. Train students in the fundamentals of their specializations.